adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 ## Example diagnosis

-The following sections apply these steps to the sample code shown earlier that makes too many database calls.
+The following sections apply these steps to the example shown earlier that queries a database.

 ### Load test the application

 This graph shows the results of load testing.
+Median response time is measured in 10s of seconds per request.
+The graph shows very high latency: With a load of 1000 users, a user might have to wait for nearly a minute to see the results of a query.

+![Key indicators load-test results for the chatty I/O sample application][key-indicators-chatty-io]

+> [!NOTE]
-The application was deployed as an Azure App Service web app, using Azure SQL Database.
+> The application was deployed as an Azure App Service web app, using Azure SQL Database.
 The load test used a simulated step workload of up to 1000 concurrent users.
 The database was configured with a connection pool supporting up to 1000 concurrent connections, to reduce the chance that contention for connections would affect the results.
-Median response time is measured in 10s of seconds per request.
-The graph shows high latency.
-With a loading of 1000 users, a customer might have to wait for nearly a minute to see the results of a query.

-![Key indicators load-test results for the chatty I/O sample application][key-indicators-chatty-io]

 ### Monitor the application

-You can use an application performance monitoring (APM) package to capture and analyze the key metrics that might identify chatty I/O. The exact metrics will depend on the I/O workload.
+You can use an application performance monitoring (APM) package to capture and analyze the key metrics that might identify chatty I/O. Which metrics are important will depend on the I/O workload.
 For this example, the interesting I/O requests were the database queries.

 The following image shows results generated using [New Relic APM][new-relic].
 The average response time peaked at approximately 5.6 seconds per request during the maximum workload.
 The system was able to support an average of 410 requests per minute throughout the test.